OMerkel/codebreaker/README.md

 Main Objectives
 ---------------

-It is intended to demonstrate that BDD (__Behavior Driven Development__) or more general TDD (__Test Driven Development__) is not a matter of framework selection.
+It is intended to demonstrate that BDD (__Behavior Driven Development__) or more general TDD (__Test Driven Development__) clearly is not a matter of framework selection.
 Thesis is that BDD or TDD approach is only weakly supported by the framework.
-It is more a matter of test specification mapping architecture constraints to decide whether general testing or behavior is driving the development process.
+The behavior of a system describes an architectural aspect visible from outside the system.
+So BDD is more a matter of the test specification mapping the architecture constraints.
+This mapping reflects whether general testing or behavior is driving the development process.
 Therefore we run the Codebreaker Kata twice or in parallel using a BDD approach

 * in __BDD Jasmine framework__ and
 * in __TDD QUnit framework__

 It is expected that each framework allows to formulate similar tests.
-Assumption is that no blockers are coming up root caused by selection of the framework.
+Assumption is that no related blockers are coming up being root caused by selection of the framework.

 More Objectives
 ---------------